What Are Player Props Bets?

-In the example above, it’s asking “Will Steph Curry score more or less than 32.5 points?”
+In the example above, “Will Steph Curry score more or less than 32.5 points?”
 If you think he will have more than 32.5 points then you would bet the “OVER”.
 If you think he will have less than 32.5 points you would bet the “UNDER”.

 By the end of the game if he ends up with 33 points or more, then bets on the “OVER” would result in a Win and bets on the “UNDER” would obviously result in a Loss.

 There are many other types of NBA prop bets including points, rebounds, assists, three pointers made, steals, etc. Pretty much any of the common stat categories can be bet on.

 Another example, some NFL Player Props from BetBuilder: